MrScratch123/CSOT_Pvt/Week 3/README.md

 (You can use Quaternion.LookAt() for looking and raycasts/particles for shooting.)

+Working tower buying and shooting - 30 points.

 You can make multiple enemies, different healths, different amounts of coins they give upon death, the pattern of their spawning (you can add a boss as always).

 * There should be a proper win state and lose state for each level.
 * Your end point, or your home base should have some health, and for every enemy that reaces the end should give some damage to it.
 * Losing all the health leads to the lose state.
 * The win state comes from defeating all of the waves of enemies.

+All specified is necessary and will be awarded 30 points.

 This time there will be only one learning resource which I think is important to know - https://medium.com/@austinjy13/screen-to-world-space-in-unity-for-3d-using-a-raycast-878759b2712b